MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/custom-controls-overview.md

 author: Nkrb
 ---

-# What are custom components
+# What are code components

 [!INCLUDE[cc-beta-prerelease-disclaimer](../../includes/cc-beta-prerelease-disclaimer.md)]

-Custom components are a type of solution components, which means they can be included in a solution file and installed in different environments.
+code components are a type of solution components, which means they can be included in a solution file and installed in different environments.
 More information: [Package and distribute extensions using solutions](https://docs.microsoft.com/dynamics365/customer-engagement/developer/package-distribute-extensions-use-solutions).

-You add custom components by including them in a solution and then importing it into Common Data Service.
+You add code components by including them in a solution and then importing it into Common Data Service.
 Once they are in Common Data Service, system administrator and system customizers can configure on fields, sub-grids, views, and dashboard sub-grids to use them in place of default component.
-You can also add these custom components in canvas apps.
+You can also add these code components in canvas apps.

-Custom components are comprised of three components:
+code components are comprised of three components:

 1. [Manifest](#manifest)
 2. [Component implementation library](#component-implementation-library)